mikedilger/mosaic-spec/docs/keyschedule.md

   records either received after the revocation timestamp, or with a timestamp after the revocation timestamp, are considered invalid.
 * 0x4F - OUT_OF_USE - Key is no longer in use (but nothing is revoked).
 This
-  may be used for signing keys or encryption keys.
+  MAY be used for signing keys or encryption keys.
 * 0x80 - ACTIVE_NOSTR_KEY - A nostr secp256k1 subkey
     * This helps support dual-stack software that works with both nostr and Mosaic.